 The most popular way to listen to FATN Talking News’s recordings is via a USB Memory Stick and a portable audio player.

-We copy our recordings onto USB Memory Sticks, and the Post Office then delivers them free of charge each week to our Listeners.
+We copy our recordings onto USB Memory Sticks, and the Post Office then delivers them free of charge each week to our visually-impaired Listeners.
 Our USB Memory Sticks contain the following recordings:

 - Weekly news stories from your area;